sonika-kumari-63/MongoDB/Atlas & compass.md

 <h4>Step 4: Use Compass</h4>
 Inside Compass, you can:
-.See all databases and collections
+See all databases and collections
-.View documents
+View documents
-.Insert, update, delete data
+Insert, update, delete data
-.Run queries
+Run queries
-.Run aggregations
+Run aggregations
-.See indexes
+See indexes